decrypto-org/ctx/nodejs/nodejs-ctx-defense.js/README.md

 *origin* is a string uniquely identifying the CTX origin for the secret.

-Add the *ctxPermutations* helper to include the used permutations for each
+Add the *ctxPermutations* helper in your Handlebars template to include the used permutations for each origin:
-origin:
  ```html
  {{ ctxPermutations }}
 ```